 Certain wastes can be managed under less rigorous management regulations, such as universal waste.
 These include batteries, fluorescent lamps, electronic waste, mercury thermostats, aerosol cans, solar panels/photovoltaic modules and more.
-It is important to know that California's universal waste requirements are generally more stringent that those requirements adopted by the (U.S. EPA).
+It is important to know that California's universal waste requirements are generally more stringent that those requirements adopted by the United States Environmental Protection Agency (US EPA).
+CUPAs enforce hazardous waste generator requirements for businesses within their jurisdiction.

-The California Environmental Reporting System (CERS): CERS is a statewide online system that supports the electronic exchange of unified program information among businesses, CUPAs, and the U.S. EPA.
+The California Environmental Reporting System (CERS): CERS is a statewide online system that supports the electronic exchange of unified program information among businesses, CUPAs, and the US EPA.
 Unified program information that must be submitted to CERS includes facility data regarding hazardous material regulatory activities (such as the Business Plan); hazardous waste generation; and inspection, compliance, and enforcement actions.